akeil/mapmaker/README.rst

     $ mapmaker --style human 63.0695,-151.0074 100km

 Use the ``--shading`` flag to overlay a hillshading layer over the map image.
-Note that hillshading is not available for all reagions.
+Note that hillshading is not available for all regions.

 .. code:: shell-session